pqabelian/abelian-sdk-java-v2/abel4j-demo/README.md

 ### 4.2.
 Track spent coins

 At this point, the **isSpent** field of all the coins in the hot wallet database is still `0`(`false`) because we haven't scanned the blocks that contain the transactions spending the coins.
 The `TrackSpentCoins` demo shows how to track the spent coins:

-# TODO spent coin here

 ```bash
 bin/abel4j-demo TrackSpentCoins 397700